-Speedy reaction must be a part of your security-forward culture.
-That means you need to develop an early recognition of the potential risks, an immediate identification of the attacks and breaches, and a rapid response to security incidents.
+Speedy reactions must be a part of your security-forward culture: recognize potential risks early, identify attacks and breaches immediately, and respond to security incidents rapidly.
 When it comes to risk containment, speed is of the essence.

-Finally, you need to develop an incident response plan, focusing on the priority of risks you’ve previously identified.
-You need to know what you need to do when a threat is detected—and who needs to do it.
+Develop an incident response plan, focusing on the priority of risks you’ve previously identified.
+You need to know what needs to be done when a threat is detected—and who needs to do it.
 This plan should be codified so that even if an incident occurs after you’ve personally left the company, the team currently in place will have a roadmap for how to respond.

-Managing your organization’s cyber security is a constant challenge, as new and ever more sophisticated cyberattacks emerge on an almost daily basis.
-Many CISOs and security teams turn to SecurityScorecard for help in identifying and mitigating their company’s cyber security risk.
+Managing your organization’s cybersecurity is a constant challenge, as new and more sophisticated cyberattacks emerge on an almost daily basis.
+Many CISOs and security teams turn to SecurityScorecard Security Ratings to help identify, mitigate, and manage their company’s cybersecurity risk. for help in identifying and mitigating their company’s cybersecurity risk.

 SecurityScorecard evaluates your organization’s cybersecurity risk using data-driven, objective, and evolving metrics that provide complete visibility into your information security control weaknesses.
 Our platform instantly finds weaknesses and complicated threats, protecting your business and providing extra security with eyes on the exterior areas of your organization.
 With SecurityScorecard Security Ratings, you can see what a hacker sees, allowing you to prevent attacks before they happen.
 Get your free rating now.